FAQs

 • Yes.
 Public consultation forms an important part of the pre-application process for NSIPs.
 Early ongoing engagement will serve to inform and influence the design of our project throughout the pre-application stage of the development process; with Wiltshire Council, political representatives, and local communities all having an important role to play.

+We are committed to engaging openly throughout the development process, carrying out clear, comprehensive and accessible public consultation before we submit our application.
 The development of our proposals for Lime Down Solar Park will therefore be an iterative process; structured to make sure that people receive information at the right time so they have the opportunity to make a meaningful contribution to the process from an early stage.

-• We have listened to feedback from local residents and community stakeholders, particularly those that relate to Battery Energy Storage and working to ensure that our project design approach addresses issues raised.
-We are committed to delivering a safe and responsible solution that will meet or exceed latest regulatory and compliance standards, including the National Fire Chief Council Fire Safety Guidelines.
+We have listened to feedback from local residents and community stakeholders, particularly those that relate to Battery Energy Storage and working to ensure that our project design approach addresses issues raised.
+We are committed to delivering a safe and responsible solution that will meet or exceed the latest regulatory and compliance standards, including the National Fire Chief Council Fire Safety Guidelines.

 Battery Energy Storage Systems under consideration incorporate several safety features to prevent issues such as overheating or short-circuiting.
 These include thermal management systems, built-in sensors, and monitoring software to detect and address potential problems early.
 Alongside, we will conduct thorough safety assessments in collaboration with fire service authorities.